telerik/kendo-ui-core/docs/controls/editors/upload/how-to/remove-files-with-confirmation-dialog.md

 # Remove Files with Confirmation Dialog

-The example below demonstrates how to display a custom confirmation dialog by utilizing the [`kendo.confirm()`](/api/javascript/kendo#methods-confirm) method.
+The following example demonstrates how to display a custom confirmation dialog by utilizing the [`kendo.confirm()`](/api/javascript/kendo#methods-confirm) method.

 ###### Example